texfaq/texfaq.github.io/FAQ-hash.md

 # Defining macros within macros

-The way to think of this is that `##` gets replaced by `#` in just the same way that `#1` gets replaced by 'whatever is the first argument'.
+The way to think of this is that `##` gets replaced by `#` in just the same way that `#1` gets replaced by ''whatever is the first argument''.

 So if you define a macro:
 ```latex